Inception-framework/inception/tuto.md

 ## Requirements

 You can download the code directly from Diolan website, however we recommand you to use our version for two simple reasons.
 First, we added compilation scripts that avoid installing more than necessary.
-Second, we modify the source code to add a vulnerability.
+Second, we modified the source code to add a vulnerability.

 ```
 git clone https://github.com/Inception-framework/lpc18xx-demos.git
 ```

 Before going futher in this tutorial, you need to install Inception on your machine natively or through a Docker container.
 We recommand you to use our Docker container that avoids dependencies issues.
+This tutorial requires Inception v2 that is not publicly available yet.

 ## First - cross-compilation

 To perform its analysis, Inception requires two inputs.
 A target ELF binary with symbols and a bitcode in LLVM IR.
-The bitcode is the intermediate representation used by the LLVM compiler framework.
+The bitcode is a semantic model in LLVM IR.
 We use the LLVM frontend for C/C++ code that is Clang.
-Our Makefile script will build all the required files.
+Our Makefile script will automatically build all the required files.

 ```
 cd lpc18xx-demos